CarsonDavis/TicTacToe/README.md

 Standard TicTacToe game.
 Made to experiment with reinforcement deep learning.

 ### How to Play
 Download the repository and run play_TicTacToe.py.
 Input your move as a number from 0-8, corresponding to the position on the board.

-There is no error checking since human players are only for game verification.

-### First Training Methodology

-For the first training, I had the computer play itself 25,000 times.
-Both players chose completely random moves.
-I only recorded games won by player 1.
-All moves made by player 1 in a won game are assumed to be good moves.
-A single training example consists of one board state and the move that player 1 played for that board state.
-Therefor the resulting model accepts a board state and outputs a move.

-Further work will involve iterative play throughs using the trained models instead of random moves.
-The resulting data will be used to generate better models.

-### First Training Results
+# Current Methodology
+An initial model was trained on the data gathered from 25,000 random games.
+Only moves played by the winner of each game were used as training data.

+A second model was trained by having the computer play itself in various configurations of random or using the initial model.
+Only moves played by the winner of each game were used as training data.

+Details are recorded below:

+Smart vs Random: 40k - kept all wins from both players - Wins: 38916 | 429 | 655

+Random vs Smart: 40k - kept all wins from both players- Wins: 5962 | 33875 | 163

+Random vs Random: 20k - kept all wins from both players - Wins: 11585 | 5900 | 2515

+# Model Results on 10,000 Games

-<b> Both players use random moves: </b>
+<b> BASELINE: Both players use random moves: </b>

-First Player : 14669
+First Player : 5842

-Second Player : 7145
+Second Player : 2839

-Ties: 3186
+Ties: 1319

-<b>First Player uses Training Data:</b>
+<b>First Player uses Model:</b>

-First Player : 22677
+First Player : 9745

-Second Player : 1080
+Second Player : 103

-Ties: 1243
+Ties: 152

-<b>Second Player uses Training Data:</b>
+<b>Second Player uses Model:</b>

-First Player : 5588
+First Player : 1520

-Second Player : 16120
+Second Player : 8451

-Ties: 3292
+Ties: 29

-<b>Both Players use Training Data:</b>
+<b>Both Players use Model:</b>

-First Player : 25000
+First Player : 10000

 Second Player : 0

 Ties: 0

+<b>Old Model vs New Model</b>

+Smart v Old: 10000 | 0 | 0

+Old v Smart: 10000 | 0 | 0

+# Problems and Next Steps

+These results seem functionally identical to the model trained only on random vs random games.

+Although this model does much better than randomly generated moves, especially when playing as Player 1, it is still not playing perfectly.

+A perfect model would never lose, and would always either win or tie.
+When played against itself, it would always tie.
+It would also win quickly, not choosing to block the oppenent instead of winning directly as the current model sometimes does.

+As a next step, I am currently gathering data from the games where the model still manages to lose to a random player.
+I will figure out some way to empahsize those training examples and see if I can close the gaps in the model's strategy.

+If the results from that iteration are not satisfactory, then an additional step will be to give preferential treatment to fast games, where the model wins quickly.